oskarkraak/Advent-of-Code/README.md

 # AdventOfCode
-My solutions for Advent of Code.
+My Java solutions for Advent of Code.